Unreformed House of Commons: 1066 to 1265

 The latter's semi-relatives, being the people (predominantly men) of the Norman Conquest, swept aside the remnants of the witenagemots and replaced most of the nobility, while continuing to seize and defend settled lands, vassal states, abroad.
 These early Norman monarchs thus had an invasive military state ethos, and as conquerors, did not wish to consult with those conquered.

 The Normans regularly seized on an orthodoxy of medieval times which ended with ascendant Roundhead philosophies at the start of the Age of Enlightenment.
 This was, as taught and professed by established people, that sovereignty (including the rulers of ancient tribes and modern kingdoms) was a birthright, by divine grace.
 Reciting the more worldly origin of kingship: upward from the people, seeing a King's glorification, crowning and ongoing assent to his rulership by successful men-of-arms, most transparent in the Anglo-Saxon Heptarchy, became High Treason.
 The divine narrative is seized upon in sermons, the practice of orders of chivalry and the words and symbolism throughout coronation ceremonies.
 Leaders of the church preached that every true and Christian King, who would thus obey God's will and never irreparably defy God, had God's strong blessing.
 The King (or Queen) was "the Lord's anointed", due obedience from the people.
 The King however had a duty to act as good shepherd of his people to avoid misery and ruin.
 Such events were often cited as proof of an evil, illegitimate King by a challenging foreign- or nobility-sponsored kinsman pretender to the throne.
 Such power struggles placed de facto, but not de jure limits on monarchy.
 At such times there were few trite constitutional conventions and the calling of a counsel or parliament was no longer routine.

 Very wealthy nobility aligned with foreign powers, for example, completely thwarted a cross-kingdom powerhold for the 18 3/4-year reign of Stephen, King of England.
-This period, the much latter-dubbed Anarchy of the 12th century, was foremost among semi-coups and great compromises.
+This period, the much later-dubbed Anarchy of the 12th century, was foremost among semi-coups and great compromises.
 These confirmed practical limits on the non-church wealth and power a monarch could seize.
 From the Magna Carta of 1215 it was becoming accepted, in writing that could be construed as binding law, that a King's duties included the duty to respect and take counsel from feudal magnates.